getodk/docs/docs/index.rst

 While this is the recommended workflow, it is not the only way to do things.
 ODK is a very flexible set of tools, and organizations will find their own best practices for adopting it.

-Additional ODK tools are:

-- :doc:`build-intro`, a drag-and-drop form designer.
-We generally recommend XLSForm for its flexibility but users only building very simple forms may prefer Build.

 The specifications and libraries that power the tools are:

 - :doc:`openrosa`, APIs for how ODK clients communicate with ODK servers.